DSEE: Dually Sparsity-embedded Efficient Tuning of Pre-trained Language Models: Introduction

-One parallel alternative is designing \textit{parameter-efficient} fine-tuning algorithms, which aims to only optimize a small portion of weights while fixing most of the pre-trained weights during the downstream task training step.
-Pioneering works along this line, which utilize adapters~\citep{houlsby2019parameter} or low-rank decomposition~\citep{hu2021lora}, can significantly reduce the number of trainable parameters while preserving good fine-tuning performance.
-Introducing only a small number of task-specific parameters for each new downstream task can substantially improve the memory and deployment efficiency of models as it allows us to reuse the remaining unchanged/shared parameters.
-However, there are two major hurdles of current parameter-efficient fine-tuning: ($i$) it does not yield any inference efficiency gains since the full pre-trained weights are still required to calculate outputs; and ($ii$) current methods assume the weight update to be either sparse~\citep{guo2020parameter} or low-rank~\citep{hu2021lora}, yet those assumptions might be oversimplified and overly restricted to allow for effective updates.
+A parallel alternative is to design \textit{parameter-efficient} fine-tuning algorithms, which aim at optimizing a small portion of weights while fixing most of them when fine-tuning on downstream tasks.
+Pioneering works along this line, which utilize adapters~\citep{houlsby2019parameter}, learnable embeddings~\cite{li2021prefix,liu2021p}, low-rank decomposition~\citep{hu2021lora} or their combination~\cite{he2021towards}, can significantly reduce the number of trainable parameters while preserving good fine-tuning performance.
+Although these methods can substantially improve the storage and deployment efficiency of models, there are two major hurdles: ($i$) they does not yield any inference efficiency gains since the full pre-trained weights are still required to calculate outputs; and ($ii$) current methods assume the updates on pretrained weights to be either sparse~\citep{guo2020parameter} or low-rank~\citep{hu2021lora}, yet those assumptions might be oversimplified~\citep{yu2017compressing} and overly restricted to allow for effective updates.
+These observations have inspired us to explore better parameter-efficiency methods.

-To tackle both resource- and parameter-efficiency issues of large model fine-tuning, we explicitly draw on the prior of sparsity for \textit{both weight updates and the final weights}, and establish a \textit{dually sparsity-embedding efficient tuning} (\textbf{DSEE}) framework.
-From a pre-trained model, DSEE first adopts a sparsity-aware low-rank weight update to achieve \textit{parameter efficiency} of the fine-tuning process; and then enforces a sparse weight structure by masking to achieve \textit{resource efficiency} of the fine-tuned model at inference time.
+To improve both resource- and parameter-efficiency during model fine-tuning, we explicitly draw on the prior of sparsity for \textit{both weight updates and the final weights}, and establish a \textit{dually sparsity-embedding efficient tuning} (\textbf{DSEE}) framework.
+Starting from a pre-trained model, DSEE first adopts a sparsity-aware low-rank weight update to achieve \textit{parameter-efficiency} of the fine-tuning process; and then enforces a sparse weight structure directly from weight updates by masking to achieve \textit{resource-efficiency} of the fine-tuned model at inference time.
 Our contributions can be summarized as follows: